 - Besides hydration, nutritional countermeasures include consuming caffeinated beverages, like coffee or tea, and energy drinks and soft drinks in moderation.

 - Although they may boost energy levels, energy drinks should be used sparingly because they contain very high doses of caffeine and other stimulants.
 When consumed to excess, they can disrupt nightly sleep and actually contribute to daytime fatigue (which may then lead to consuming more energy drinks).
 However, reasonable doses of caffeine taken at appropriate intervals can be appropriate countermeasures to fatigue symptoms.
-In addition, food intake and nutrition is important.
+In addition, food intake and nutrition are important.
 Foods that are high in fat and carbohydrates, including sugars, should be restricted; instead, fatigue symptoms can be better managed with nutritious and protein-rich foods, like protein bars, nuts, and dried fruit.

 A simple countermeasure strategy for employees to follow can empower them to manage their own fatigue symptoms as well as maintain their autonomy.
 Behavioral countermeasures are either recurring or occasional (once a shift), and employees can tailor their nutritional countermeasures according to their needs and preferences, except that they should always limit their intake of foods